Liquid Waste Management Plan

 How does this impact septic system users who have to pay parcel taxes even if they don't use sewer?

-kenricci asked almost 3 years ago
+kenricci asked over 3 years ago

 Property owners within the District who are not on sewer pay an environmental parcel tax of $75 per parcel.
 The environmental parcel tax was implemented by Council to recognize that the development of a sewer system in Lake Country benefits the whole community and assists in protecting the environment.
 The system also manages storm water of properties, roads and other infrastructure which benefits the whole community, not just properties who are on the District sewer system.